Contrasting Installed Building Products (NYSE:IBP) and Gafisa (NYSE:GFASY)

-Installed Building Products (NYSE:IBP) and Gafisa (OTCMKTS:GFASY) are both construction companies, but which is the better stock?
-We will compare the two companies based on the strength of their dividends, valuation, analyst recommendations, profitability, risk, earnings and institutional ownership.
+Gafisa (OTCMKTS:GFASY) and Installed Building Products (NYSE:IBP) are both construction companies, but which is the better business?
+We will compare the two companies based on the strength of their institutional ownership, profitability, risk, earnings, analyst recommendations, dividends and valuation.

+This table compares Gafisa and Installed Building Products’ net margins, return on equity and return on assets.

+This table compares Gafisa and Installed Building Products’ top-line revenue, earnings per share and valuation.

 Analyst Recommendations

-This is a breakdown of recent recommendations for Installed Building Products and Gafisa, as provided by MarketBeat.com.
+This is a summary of current ratings and recommmendations for Gafisa and Installed Building Products, as provided by MarketBeat.

 |Sell Ratings